In this guide we’ll take a look at the best orbital sanders for the UK market.

 This is a light, yet sturdy, good quality machine that will get the job done quietly and without mess.
 It’s a great choice if you are looking for the best random orbital sander for the money.

-The Bosch random orbit sander has a 220-watt motor and a continuous speed of 24,000 rpm. however, it doesn’t have a variable speed.
+The Bosch PEX220A Random Orbit Sander has a 220-watt motor and a continuous speed of 24,000 rpm. however, it doesn’t have a variable speed.
 The tool fits nicely into the hand and is comfortable to use.
 This is the best random orbital sander to be used with both sanding and polishing discs to make light work of these DIY tasks.

 The sanding discs fit securely with the Velcro fastening and the microfilter system ensures the working area remains fairly dust free.
 The machine can also be attached to a vacuum cleaner with a separately sold connector pack.

 For a relatively cheap sander the build quality of this Bosch orbital sander is excellent and it is light and comfortable to use.
 It’s one of the best orbital sander models to buy on a budget.

-This 240-watt sander has plenty of power for sanding and polishing tasks and provides 12,000 opm.
+This Hi-Spec 2A 240W Random Orbit Sander has plenty of power for sanding and polishing tasks and provides 12,000 opm.
 It is reasonably quiet to use, and the vibration levels are acceptable.
 The kit comes with 10 Velcro sanding discs in a variety of grits.

 The cord on this sander is quite short so you will probably need to use an extension lead.
 The provided discs are a little flimsy but okay for medium to lightweight tasks.
 If you have a heavy-duty job to tackle, I would recommend buying some good quality sanding sheets to go with this machine

 The dust extraction isn’t great however so make sure you wear a mask when using this tool and work in a well-ventilated area.